 This guide shows how to use the drawing tools (Rectangle, Line, Arc & Circle) to create 'Spaces' for conceptual modeling in the 'Design mode' on Snaptrude.

-Drawing Building Spaces using Freeform Mode
+Drawing Spaces using Freeform Mode

 Line

 Step 1: Activate the Draw Line tool from the design tab or use the shortcut 'L' to start drawing the spaces.
+Then select "Space" and "Freeform" draw mode from the object type panel.

 Pro-tip: